 W&L PLACES TWO ON ALL-ODAC BASEBALL SQUAD

-The Generals finished the season with an overall record of 18-14-1.
+The Generals finished the season with a record of 23-8, the most wins in school history.